Betaoptics/ttos0100---2019-implementation/.gitlab/issue_templates/incident.md

-# Description of the problem to be fixed
+# Description of the incident

 * What is the problem/incident/issue etc.?